rob-Hitchens/TrustlessUpgrades/README.md

 ## Migrations

 - Deploy a `Proxy`.
-Each proxy automatically deploys a Registry.
+Each proxy automatically deploys a `Registry`.
 One registry per upgradable contract.
 - Note the registry address from the `Proxy`.
 - Instantiate the Registry and note the unique `componentUid`.
 - Deploy an upgradable contract (the first implementation) that inherits from `Upgradable` and passes a `componentUid` to `Upgradable`.
 This value must match the `componentUid` in the `Registry`.
 This helps prevent deployment process errors.